-And yet, of the supposedly 467 I.S. that had been created, not a one of them had seen true combat.
+And yet, of the supposedly 467 I.S. that had been created, almost none of them had seen the face of true combat.
 Thanks to the Alaska Treaty, which had been put into effect shortly after the creation of Infinite Stratos, these potential war machines were forbidden from engaging in warfare.
 Of course, what was a treaty besides a list of potentially false assurances?
 No, what really kept I.S. off of the battlefield was the same thing that had once kept hostile countries from nuking each other into oblivion: mutually assured destruction.

 No one wanted to start a war between powerful machines that could decimate entire armies, and for that reason no one dared break the treaty they had all promised to abide by.

 But even so, as humans were always prone to do, everyone was prepared for the worst.
 Behind closed doors everyone with the funds to do so worked on weapons capable of destroying I.S. units.
 Specialized anti-aircraft batteries, intercept aircraft, and even I.S. weapons in themselves were constantly being produced as insurance against potential I.S. attack.
 Unfortunately, it was this exact situation that had put the United States of America in dire straits.